Lin84/zony/README.md

 ## Workflow

 ### Development with Server
-To start your development process with json server, in the terminal run:
+To start your development process with json server, in the terminal run and and point your browser to http://localhost:5500:

 ```sh
 npm run dev:server